 (This is only a list of ingredients; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)

-What vinegar should you use for the chicken with balsamic vinegar?
+What vinegar should you use for the Balsamic Grilled Chicken?

-Is Grilled Chicken with Balsamic Vinegar high in carbs?
+Is Balsamic Vinegar Grilled Chicken high in carbs?

-If you’re strictly watching carbs, you might wonder about using balsamic vinegar, which is definitely an ingredient that has some carbs.
+If you’re strictly watching carbs, you might wonder about using balsamic vinegar, which is an ingredient that has some carbs.
 But remember that in a marinated chicken recipe like this, you’re only eating the very small amount of marinade that clings to the chicken.
-And if you check the nutritional information I think you’ll be pleasantly surprised to see how low-carb this actually is!
+If you check the nutritional information you’ll see this tasty chicken has only 3 net carbs per serving and 38 grams of protein!

 Tips for Grilled Chicken Breasts: